The 2015 application round is now open.

 How to Apply

-The application process opens with a call for Letters of Inquiry (LOIs), due one month after the opening date.
+The application process opens with a call for Letters of Inquiry (LOIs).
 The LOI asks for the title and location of the proposed project, the target species, the project budget and the amount requested from Panthera, and an abstract of the project.
 Applicants who submit LoIs for projects that appear to be a good fit for the program will be asked to submit a full proposal and supporting documents.
 Both LoIs and applications must be submitted though Panthera’s grant management system, Foundant, accessed through the green button at the bottom of this page.

 Grant application timeline